weshy007/match-date/README.md

 ## AKAN NAMES MATCHED FROM BIRTH DAYS
-The system is supposed to generate your Akan name and return it from the day you were born
+The system is a simple system which supposed to generate your Akan name and return it from the day you were born

 ## Getting Started
 First you `git clone` the project into your machine and open it with the Virtual studio code.